April 3

 • No power switch

-• Not as warm as higher-priced preamps
+• Not as warm as higher-end preamps

 Focusrite ISA One